vasia/graphalytics-platforms-gelly/README.md

 # Graphalytics Gelly Platform Extension

 ## Getting Started
 Please refer to the documentation of the [Graphalytics Repository](https://github.com/tudelft-atlarge/graphalytics) for an introduction to using Graphalytics.
+For setting up Apache Flink, please refer to the [Flink setup guide](https://ci.apache.org/projects/flink/flink-docs-release-1.0/quickstart/setup_quickstart.html).

 ## Supported Algorithms
 - Label Propagation